Key Precept: The first Adam began the Priest-King dynasty / order, of Melchizedek that culminates with the last Adam.

 What we may have missed in the history lessons is that even Christian kings claimed to be priests.
 The divine right of kings existed under the Medieval popes but became even more firmly entrenched after the Reformation with the king’s full assumption of spiritual power as head of the state church.

 In England it is not without significance that the sacerdotal vestments, generally discarded by the clergy – dalmatia, alb and stole – continued to be among the insignia of the sovereign.”
 King James of KJV fame based his arguments for his right to absolute power in part on the biblical record that kings are “God’s lieutenants upon earth”, although he stretched the point when he claimed that “Kings are justly called Gods, for that they exercise a manner or resemblance of divine power upon earth.

-The following excerpt from James M. Gibbs, Ph.D.’s doctoral dissertation on the meaning of “son of God” when applied to a Jewish king is very enlightening.
+The following excerpt from James M. Gibbs, Ph.D.’s doctoral dissertation on the meaning of “son of God” is very enlightening.

 …the concept of sonship in Hebrew family life, which underlies all OT and Jewish thought on the subject, is that a son is one designated or acknowledged as such by a father…the father-son relationship is not primarily physical but rather an interpersonal one created by a sovereign act of the father.
 The son is to be obedient to, submissive to and dependent upon his father.
 The perfect son then is the incarnation and extension of his father’s will and character, and he points to his father, not to himself.
 If he is the Son of God in the unique sense that the NT claims for Jesus, then he will incarnate the demands of God’s righteousness, and he will present the demand for discipleship, the demand for obedience, obedience however not to the Son as such but to God the Father, that is, to the Father’s will as made manifest by the Son.
 Thus the concept of Son of God on OT-Jewish lines is basically moral, interpersonal and theocentric.